Ube jam, also known as ube halaya, halayang ube, or Filipino jam, is a traditional Filipino dessert made using purple yam.

 Instructions

 - Start by preparing the ube.
-Wash them thoroughly to remove all dirt.
-Pat them dry and chop them into large pieces.
+Wash thoroughly to remove all dirt.
+Pat dry and chop into large pieces.

 - Use a sharp knife to cut off the skin.
 Chop the peeled ube pieces into smaller chunks (for faster cooking) and rinse them again.